Debug in preview

 Quick reload #

-If you need to reload the scene you’re standing on, write the following into the chat and push enter:
+If you need to reload the scene you’re standing on, click the Reload Scene button on the top-left corner of the preview window.

 /reload